 A Vulnerability in Google Chrome Could Allow for Arbitrary Code Execution

+- A Type Confusion in V8 has been discovered in Google Chrome which could allow for arbitrary code execution.
+An attacker must trick an unsuspecting victim into following a malicious URI to exploit this issue.
+This is typically achieved through social engineering techniques.
 Successful exploitation of this vulnerability could allow for arbitrary code execution in the context of the logged on user.
 Depending on the privileges associated with the user an attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+(CVE-2022-4262)

 We recommend the following actions be taken: